New Market, Maryland: History

-When Frederick, Maryland began being settled in 1745, trade routes between Frederick and Baltimore emerged.
+When Frederick, Maryland, began being settled in 1745, trade routes between Frederick and Baltimore emerged.
 Present-day New Market developed along this road, which later was improved.
 It became known as the National Road and the Gateway to the West.
 In 1926, U.S. Route 40, a major coast-to-coast highway, was constructed and designated along the former National Road.

 To accommodate travelers along this important colonial road, Nicholas Hall tried to plat the town of New Market in 1788.
 He likely had disputes with William Plummer, an owner of adjoining land and was unable to complete the project.
 On August 1, 1792, William Plummer laid out 36 lots for the town.
 Later, on January 29, 1793, Nicholas Hall laid out an additional 134 lots.
 On June 1, 1793, the first 19 lots were sold, initiating the town of New Market.
 As time passed, the town developed as an important stopping point along the route.
 Residents developed churches, hotels, inns, a post office, taverns, blacksmith shops, and other crucial services, including doctors.

 The New Market Historic District was listed on the National Register of Historic Places in 1975.
 Henry Nelson House was listed on the NRHP in 1980 and Drummine Farm in 1987.

 Antiques Capital of Maryland

 New Market was once known as the "Antiques Capital of Maryland".
 Downtown New Market once had a number of small shops specializing in the sale of antiques and other goods.
 While antiques tourism occurs year-round, New Market holds events and festivals that highlight the town's historic past.
 "Christmas in New Market" is held on the first Saturday in December every year.
 From June through October each year, New Market hosts periodic 2nd Saturday events, featuring artists, food, vendors, free concerts, and movies.
 A "Day in New Market" festival was formerly held annually on the first Saturday in May.
-The town has also been popular with photographers, plein-air painters, and historical re-enactors.